How to Choose a Localization Service Provider? 9 Tips to Follow

 Now that we’ve covered the basics of localization, it’s time we show you how to choose a localization service provider.

-Before you get to the point of hiring a localization partner, there are a few steps to follow.
+Before hiring a localization partner, there are a few steps to follow.
 These will ensure you find a localization company that provides quality work and that’s easy to work with.

 The first step in finding a localization service partner is to figure out what your needs are.
 This includes knowing that you want localization over translation.